aggrand/kube-workshop/readme.md

 # Kubernetes Developer Workshop

 This is a hands-on, technical workshop intended / hack to get comfortable working with Kubernetes, and deploying and configuring applications.
-It was forked from Ben Coleman's [workshop](https://github.com/benc-uk/kube-primer).
+It was forked from Ben Coleman's [workshop](https://github.com/benc-uk/kube-primer) and heavily modified.

 This workshop is very much designed for software engineers & developers with little or zero Kubernetes experience, but wish to get hands on and learn how to deploy and manage applications.
 It is not focused on the administration, network configuration & day-2 operations of Kubernetes itself, so some aspects may not be relevant to dedicated platform/infrastructure engineers.

-The application used will be one that has already been written and built, so no application code will need to be written.

 ## The Workshop